Thinking from first principles requires a mindset shift.

 Instead of living with assumptions, you go looking for them.
 You question them, you pull them apart—as you look to find the underlying elements of your assumptions.
 Now, you’re questioning everything.
 You’re asking questions as a child does; why, why, why?

-Now you can see the horror of the ‘because it does’ answer parent deploys to their kids.
+Now you can see the horror of the ‘because it does’ answer — the one every parent tells their kids.

-As you find them so you must challenge them with open questions, test your conclusions and then tweaking them and tuning them as you redefine what you know, by seeing what you don’t know.
+As you find assumptions you must challenge them with open questions.
+Test your conclusions, tweak them, and tune them as you redefine what you know, by seeing what you don’t know.